An Awakening that is Overdue – Security, Privacy, and Compliance Management in the Digital Age Requires Systemic Change

 In an effort to address these issues, over the past few years, many countries have promulgated data privacy-related regulations.
 But with delayed enforcement provisions and differing implementation timetables, these regulations are only just starting to kick in now.
 As a result, business adherence to such regulations has been uneven at best and the security, privacy, and compliance management process could be vastly improved.

 There are several reasons behind the current privacy and compliance management system not working optimally.
 These include businesses not following rules and regulations with respect to how data are collected, how they are stored, how they are protected, how they are managed and monitored, for how long, with whom the information is shared and what kind of policies are in place.

-As everyone adapts to and adopts digital technologies, we have all become a number and all our activities are being tracked and monitored and shared.
-Loss of privacy leads to potential for misuse of information, loss of identity, loss of reputation, loss of trust, loss of revenue, and increased costs due to fines.
+As everyone adapts to and adopts digital technologies, we have all become a number, and all our activities are being tracked monitored, and shared.
+Loss of privacy leads to the potential for misuse of information, loss of identity, loss of reputation, loss of trust, loss of revenue, and increased costs due to fines.
 So lack of sound governance and compliance management practices has potentially significant consequences.

 I. HOW DID WE GET HERE?

 A. Privacy is a misunderstood topic, it is overwhelming, with a lot of unknown elements, and people don’t appropriately value it.

 For more than a decade, protecting privacy has been a losing proposition.
 Businesses have been luring consumers with the promise of free products and services to entice them into sharing their personal information.
 But each of the free products and services (and even most purchased products and services) is intrinsically tied to a data element that businesses can monetize and which consumers either fail to recognize, overlook, or disregard the hidden cost of obtaining the free (or often paid) product or service.
 Furthermore, lengthy and convoluted privacy terms and conditions that consumers “agree to” are overwhelming in their detail and legalese and are rarely read in their entirety, if at all.